pedroaugusto04/GeoPartners/README.md

 # GeoPartners
-update of  "JavaWebProject", implementing new features and Front-end.

 Web application made to interact with a Map API.
 Allows to see partners registered, register a partner and search best partners through location.